 The working group will bring in individuals from across campus who have demonstrated knowledge of student behavior, classroom learning, extracurricular activities, the local community, and other key information that will drive the action plan.
 This group will communicate regularly via email, meeting once each semester.
-The group was to meet in 2019 but never came together in person.
-In 2020 this group will have their first meeting.
+The individuals in the group will represent the offices and groups below and a full directory of those involved will be maintained by the Regula Center.